BrCroner/BrCroner/README.md

 ### Language
 English<br>
-Currently studying in busuu.com!
 I have excellent understanding of the language, both in listening and reading.

 ### Objective
 I want to work in the area of web development.
 I have curiosity and impetus to learn and seek solutions.